Malcolm David Eckel: Academic career

+Scholarships and research

 His publications include Bhāviveka and His Buddhist Opponents (Harvard); Buddhism: Origins, Beliefs, Practices, Holy Texts, Sacred Places (Oxford); To See the Buddha: A Philosopher's Quest for the Meaning of Emptiness (Princeton); Jnanagarbha's Commentary on the Distinction Between the Two Truths: An Eighth-Century Handbook of Madhyamaka Philosophy (State University of New York); and "Is There a Buddhist Philosophy of Nature?" in Theoretical and Methodological Issues in Buddhism and Ecology (Harvard Center for the Study of World Religions).
 He is the editor of two volumes of essays: India and The West: The Problem of Understanding (Harvard Center for the Study of World Religions) and Deliver Us from Evil (Continuum).
+He is the author of several other influential monographs, including Bhaviveka and His Buddhist Opponents (2008) and Understanding Buddhism (2002).
+His later work includes Dignāga’s Investigation of the Percept: A Philosophical Legacy in India and Tibet (2016), co-authored with an international team of scholars.
+Eckel has also edited major essay collections in philosophy of religion and comparative religious studies and has contributed extensively to leading academic journals, edited volumes, and reference works, including Brill’s Encyclopedia of Buddhism and The Harper’s Dictionary of Religion.

-Dr. Eckel leads educational journeys to India and the Himalayan Kingdoms.
+Eckel leads educational journeys to India and the Himalayan Kingdoms.

+Eckel’s research addresses the history of Buddhist philosophy in India and Tibet, with particular emphasis on figures such as Bhāviveka and Jñānagarbha, Madhyamaka theories of language and truth, and Buddhist approaches to ethics, narrative, death, and ultimate reality.
+His work has also contributed to comparative philosophy and Buddhist–Christian dialogue, as well as studies of Buddhism’s adaptation in Asia and the modern West.